ariesta60/GramScript/README.md

 ### Prerequisites

 You need python 3 installed on your System.

 As well as Selenium and the Firefox Webdriver

+(Place the geckodriver file in the main directory)

 Get a copy of the Project.
 Open your Terminal and enter: